rossshannon/weekly-weather-mcp/README.md

 If you encounter an “Invalid API key” or authorization error:
 1. Make sure you’ve subscribed to the “One Call API 3.0” plan.
 You’ll need a debit or credit card to enable your account, but you’ll only be charged if you exceed the free tier limit.
 2. Remember that API key activation can take up to an hour
-3. Verify you have set the OPENWEATHER_API_KEY correctly in environment variables, or check that you’re providing the correct api_key parameter when calling the tools
+3. Verify you have set the `OPENWEATHER_API_KEY` correctly in environment variables, or check that you’re providing the correct `api_key` parameter when calling the tools

 ### Other Common Issues

 - **“Location not found” error**:
-  - Try using a more accurate city name or add a country code, e.g., “Beijing,CN” or “Paris,FR”
-  - For US cities with common names, specify the state: “Springfield,IL,US” or “Portland,OR,US”
   - Check for typos in location names
   - Some very small or remote locations might not be in OpenWeatherMap’s database

 - **Incorrect location returned**:
+  - Try using a more accurate city name or add a country code, e.g., “Beijing,CN” or “Porto,PT”
+  - For US cities with common names, specify the state: “Springfield,IL,US” or “Portland,OR,US”
-  - For cities with the same name in different countries, always include the country code
-  - Example: “Paris,FR” for Paris, France vs “Paris,TX,US” for Paris, Texas
+  - For cities with the same name in different countries, always include the country code and state if applicable: “Paris,FR” for Paris, France vs “Paris,TX,US” for Paris, Texas, USA.

 - **Rate limiting (429 error)**: You’ve exceeded your API call limit.
 Check your OpenWeatherMap account settings.